-The new retail volunteer associate position will assist with all day to day tasks in the Garden Gift Shop with a focus on customer service.
-They will interact with Gift Shop visitors and work alongside Gift Shop staff to assist in answering questions about products and with organizing, wrapping, stocking, and stickering of product.
+Retail volunteer associates assist with day to day tasks in the Garden Gift Shop with a focus on customer service.
+They interact with Gift Shop visitors and work alongside Gift Shop staff to assist to answer questions about products and to organize, wrap, stock, and sticker product.
 The retail volunteer should have a friendly and outgoing personality; be interested in learning about Japanese culture and how it relates to shop products, crafts, and artwork; be attentive to customer needs and be comfortable working on their feet with some bending and occasional lifting.

-Training will be provided by the Retail General Manager.
-Retail volunteers will be asked to commit to two 3 hour shifts per month for a period no shorter than one year.
+Train is provided by the Retail General Manager.
+Retail volunteers are asked to commit to two 3 hour shifts per month for a period no shorter than one year.
 Weekday and weekend shifts are available.

 Volunteer opportunities in the CAE Program include assisting with gallery exhibitions and annual cultural festivals.